-Last night Pinnora Brewing partnered with housing developers Barratt Homes to host a Beer & Food tasting event for the press launch of their housing development, Eastman Village, located on the former Kodak development in Harrow.
+Last night marked a partnership collaboration event between Pinnora Brewing and Barratt Homes as we co-hosted a Beer & Food tasting event.
+The occasion was held to celebrate the press launch of Eastman Village, Barratt Homes' new housing development located on the historic grounds of the former Kodak factory in Harrow.